Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Observance of intermittent low-carbohydrate diet helps to lose weight more effectively and reduce the risk of cancer, compared with other diets, scientists say.
+Following an intermittent low-carb diet can help you lose weight more effectively and reduce your risk of cancer than other diets, scientists say.

-Scientists from the University Hospital in South Manchester (England) found that limiting carbohydrates two days a week may be the best dietary approach than standard diets to prevent the risk of developing breast cancer and certain other diseases.
+Scientists at University Hospital South Manchester, England, have found that restricting carbohydrates two days a week may be a better dietary approach than standard diets to prevent the risk of breast cancer and some other diseases.

-Harvey and his colleagues compared three diets for four months to study their effect on weight loss and cancer risk markers among 115 women with a family history of breast cancer.
-Scholars randomly assigned one of the diets to the patients:
+Harvey and colleagues compared three diets over four months to study their effects on weight loss and breast cancer risk markers in the blood among 115 women with a family history of breast cancer.
+The researchers randomly assigned patients to one of the diets:

-• low-carbohydrate diet with a restriction of calories for two days a week;
+• low-carb diet with calorie restriction for two days a week;

-• low-carb diet "impromptu" - women were allowed to eat unlimited amounts of proteins and unsaturated fats, such as lean meats, olives and nuts, for two days a week,
+• low-carb diet "on the fly" - women were allowed to eat unlimited amounts of protein and unsaturated fats such as lean meat, olives and nuts for two days a week,

-• the standard Mediterranean diet is a daily calorie restriction for seven days a week.
+• Standard Mediterranean diet - daily calorie restriction for seven days a week.

-The results of the study showed that the intermittent, low-carbohydrate diet proved to be more effective than the standard Mediterranean diet in reducing weight, fatty layer and the development of insulin resistance.
-The average weight loss was approximately 4 kg when the intermittent approach was observed, compared with 2.4 kilograms while observing a standard dietary approach.
-Insulin resistance was reduced by 22% with a discontinuous low-carbohydrate diet, by 14% with a diet with impromptu, and by 4% with a standard Mediterranean diet.
+The results of the study showed that the intermittent low-carbohydrate diet was more effective than the standard Mediterranean diet in reducing weight, body fat, and insulin resistance.
+The average weight loss was about 4 kilograms with the intermittent approach, compared to 2.4 kilograms with the standard diet.
+Insulin resistance was reduced by 22% with the intermittent low-carbohydrate diet, 14% with the ad lib diet, and 4% with the standard Mediterranean diet.

-"Interestingly, a diet with only carbohydrate restriction, with normal consumption of proteins and fats, was just as effective as a discontinuous low-carbohydrate diet," Harvey said.
+"Interestingly, a carbohydrate-only diet with normal protein and fat intake was found to be as effective as intermittent low-carbohydrate dieting," Harvey said.